ZenossDevGuide/ZenPacks.community.LogMatch/README.rst

 ===========
 This ZenPack monitors logfiles using SNMP capabilities from the netSnmp UCD agent.

-This version of the ZenPack uses zenpacklib and is version 1.0.3.
+This version of the ZenPack uses zenpacklib and is version 1.0.4.
+Starting from Version 1.0.3 using zenpacklib, the logMatchCurrentCounter attribute was added to the LogMatch component and uses the datapoint keyword for this attribute so that the component grid data shows the value of a datasource_datapoint value collected by a performance template.
+The modeler is also updated to gather the same SNMP value at model time.

 zenpacklib usage
 ----------------